- Property law

 Professor Farnese is an associate professor of law at the University of Saskatchewan where she teaches property, agriculture and wildlife law.
 Her current research involves the regulation of responses to the zoonotic disease threats, animal health policy and wetland policy.
 In particular, she is interested in the role land-use regulations can play in health promotion and the ethical questions that arise when conservation and human rights collide.

 Professor Farnese completed graduate work at the University of Arkansas in Agricultural Law.
 Prior to her graduate work, Professor Farnese clerked with the Saskatchewan Court of Appeal and was admitted to the bar in 2002.
-She is past Chair of the Practitioner’s Staff Appeals Tribunal for Saskatchewan and currently serves as a grievance officer for the University of Saskatchewan's Faculty Association.
+She is past vice-chair of the Practitioner’s Staff Appeals Tribunal for Saskatchewan and currently serves as the senior grievance officer for the University of Saskatchewan's Faculty Association.
+She is also a trustee of the CAUT Defense Fund https://defencefund.caut.ca.
+In 2018, Patricia Farnese was appointed to the Canada Agricultural Review Tribunal https://cart-crac.gc.ca.

 Publications and Research Work